DonyaOS/PackageManager/README.md

 `tar -C /usr/local -xzf go1.13.linux-amd64.tar.gz`

+Change name of package `go1.13.linux-amd64.tar.gz` as it changes version.

 Once the file is extracted, edit the `$PATH` environment variable so that the system knows where the Go executable binaries are located.
 You can do this either by appending the following line to the /etc/profile file (for a system-wide installation) or to the `$HOME/.profile` file (for a current user installation):`~/.profile`

 `export PATH=$PATH:/usr/local/go/bin`